ENGR161-Team1/EthanolPlantModel/README.md

 - ✅ Mass flow rate and volumetric flow rate balance calculations
 - ✅ Power consumption tracking with configurable rates and units
 - ✅ Energy consumption tracking for all processes with detailed logging
+- ✅ Cost tracking for process economics with configurable rates
 - ✅ Energy loss modeling for fluid transport (Darcy-Weisbach, bend losses)
 - ✅ Configurable efficiency parameters for all process units
 - ✅ Flexible input/output formats (amount, composition, or full)